The very best of Cornwall golf

 Fewer people know of Cornwall as a premier UK golfing destination, and it is our job as the South West Golf Travel Specialists to inform and inspire you.
-Cornwall was the first county that we chose to operate in, and for good reason, it boasts a variety of incredible links and parkland courses, nestled between Cornwall’s rolling hills, or on top of it’s dramatic coastlines.
+Cornwall was the first county that we chose to operate in, and for good reason, it boasts a variety of incredible links and parkland courses, nestled between Cornwall’s rolling hills, or on top of its dramatic coastlines.
 The quality of golf on offer means there is no shortage of courses you should add to your bucket list, did you know for example that Cornwall is home to a WORLD TOP 100 golf course?
-That’s a course that ranks very close to TPC Sawgrass… Not only that but you can play it for less than £50 if you catch the dates right.
+That’s a course that ranks very close to TPC Sawgrass…

 China Fleet Golf Club is the first Cornish golf course you encounter after crossing the Tamar bridge from Plymouth.
 Set in 180 acres of exquisite countryside, on the cusp of Devon and Cornwall, China Fleet Golf Club is one of the South West’s leading country clubs.
 The resort offers a host of facilities including a 4* hotel, bar and restaurant, leisure facilities and practice areas.
 The course itself is a superb 18-hole Parkland course designed by Dr Martin Grant Hawtree, and offers stunning views over the nearby Tamar river.
 The course provides a challenging but enjoyable experience and follows the classic design of four par threes, four par fives and the remaining 10 holes being par fours.